The Story of Wings’ Last, Most Frustrating LP, ‘Back to the Egg’

-Released on June 8, 1979, Back to the Egg showcased a rebuilt Wings that hinted at interesting new things to come from Paul McCartney in the future.
-Instead, he seemed to lose his nerve, even before the project was over.
-By the time McCartney reemerged with a follow up album, Wings — a band he’d led for a decade — was no more.
+Released on June 8, 1979, Back to the Egg showcased a rebuilt Wings that hinted at interesting new things to come from Paul McCartney.
+Instead, he seemed to lose his nerve before the project was over.
+By the time McCartney released another album, Wings -- a band he'd led for a decade -- was no more.

 In a way, that was perfect.
 After all, McCartney’s initially stated goal was to make a raw-boned record that was free of earlier expectations.
 There was, as he said in a 1979 interview for Tom Snyder's Tomorrow show, some trepidation in starting over again.
 "You don't know, you know?"
 McCartney admitted.
 "You just trust your judgment.
 You just hope you're lucky.
 And you just work hard."
 But McCartney seemed determined to put a ozone-scented charge into his sound after the soft-rock fluff of 1978's London Town.

 All the pieces were in place, but Back to the Egg didn't go far enough.
 Today, the album feels simultaneously like a bold move into the then-current sounds of punk and new wave but also, in particular on its second side, a retreat into some of McCartney's more recognizable indulgences -- including song medleys, silly love songs, even mid-century parlor pop.
 (The concluding "Baby’s Request" would eventually find its way, far more appropriately, onto McCartney’s 2012 standards album Kisses on the Bottom.)
 Back to the Egg simply starts a lot better than it finishes.